jorendorff/gc-in-50-lines/README.md

 ### When to do GC

 So obviously there is just one thing missing from this system.
-It'll work --- we can actually build a program that uses this, and call allocate(), and get objects, and run code --- but eventually the free list becomes empty.
+It&rsquo;ll work&mdash;we can actually build a program that uses this, and call allocate(), and get objects, and run code&mdash;but eventually the free list becomes empty.

 ==> Then what will happen?